How do people feel when they have an eating disorder?

 This article we will answer how people feel when they have an eating disorder and also address behavioral signs and physical signs to be aware of.

-Common signs of an Eating Disorder
+Common Signs Of An Eating Disorder

 Despite the difficulties caused by an eating disorder, it can be difficult for someone to recognize they have a problem.
 People usually justify what is going on with them and dismiss any true mental health needs.